ipverse/rir-ip/README.md

 # ipverse-rir-ip

 Drop-in replacement for the country-based IP subnet lists currently available at http://ipverse.net based on Internet number resource usage data published by the Regional Internet Registries (RIR).
-Probably shouldn't used for geo-locating since the RIR data is too generic.
+Probably shouldn't be used for geolocating since the RIR data is rather generic.

 This repository is updated daily.